 OK.
 Are you ready?
 I hope you don’t think less of me once you know the truth.

-On days when I’m totally blah and lacking enthusiasm, I will set Frank to run slow pace just so I know I will beat his little virtual ass.
+On days when I’m feeling totally blah and lacking enthusiasm, I will set Frank to run a super slow pace just so I know I will beat his little virtual ass.

 When everything else feels off, when I’m sure that everyone is faster and more qualified than me, I know there is one person in the world that I can beat: Frank.